-Importantly, the amendments introduce statutory rate-setting criteria that requires the Board to consider, among other things, the willing buyer/willing seller principle in determining the royalty rates.
-While the Board may consider other factors, including "any other criterion that the Board considers appropriate," if implemented properly, the new criteria should be a welcome improvement.31 It will be very important to ensure that the Board applies the willing buyer/willing seller criterion properly, and that it is not undermined by other criteria, such as taking into account the "public interest."
-This "public interest" criterion, which the Heritage Report recommends revisiting in a future review of the new rules, is unclear and does not have a basis in economics.
+As reported last year, sweeping reforms to the Copyright Board took effect in April 2019.
+Importantly, the amendments introduced statutory rate-setting criteria that requires the Board to consider, among other things, the willing buyer/willing seller principle in determining the royalty rates.
+While the Board may consider other factors, including "any other criterion that the Board considers appropriate," if implemented properly, the new criteria should be a welcome improvement.
+It will be very important to ensure that the Board applies the willing buyer/willing seller criterion properly, and that it is not undermined by other criteria, such as taking into account the "public interest."
+This "public interest" criterion, which the Industry Report notes could cause unpredictable results prompting costly, lengthy appeals and significant effects or other tariffs, is unclear and does not have a basis in economics.